roberto-mardeni/arm-templates/README.md

-# arm-templates
+# devtest-arm-templates

-Azure Resource Manager Templates
+Azure Resource Manager Templates and Artficacts for DevTest Labs